Spokazzoni/Let-s-Practice-The-Kana/README.md

+IMPORTANT: This project has been dropped out of support for the forseeable future.
+The application still works and can be compiled in Linux, Windows and probably Mac (Haven't tested it).

 Welcome to "Lets Practice The Kana", by Spokazzoni.

 This was made as a project to help myself become better at the Japanese Alphabet.
 I thought that it might be a good idea to share the project with other aspiring learners as well.
 I am pleased to announce that I have decided to do exactly that.
 This is a minigame that randomly picks some Romaji.
 It will wait for confirmation and then will display the results in kana (more on that later).
 It is a good way to practice writing or memorising the Japanese kana.